-There are three common methods for loading software to and from your switch.
+There are multiple methods for loading software to and from your switch.
 The method you use depends on your workstation software, your hardware configuration, and the location and condition of your switch.
 These methods are discussed here.

 - FTP Server-You can use the switch as an FTP server.
 If you have FTP client software on your workstation, you can transfer a file to the switch via FTP.
 This is normally done to load or upgrade the switch's software or configurations.
 For details see "Using the Switch as an FTP Server" on page 1-20. - TFTP Client-You can use the TFTP client functionality on an OmniSwitch 6400 to transfer software to/from a TFTP server.
-For details see "Using TFTP to Transfer Files" on page 1-24 - FTP Client-You can use the switch as an FTP client by connecting a terminal to the switch's console port and using standard FTP commands.
+For details see "Using TFTP to Transfer Files" on page 1-25 - FTP Client-You can use the switch as an FTP client by connecting a terminal to the switch's console port and using standard FTP commands.
 This feature is useful in cases where you do not have access to a workstation with an FTP client.
-For details see "Using the Switch as an FTP Client" on page 1-21. - Zmodem-You can load software directly through the serial port with any terminal emulator that supports the Zmodem protocol.
+For details see "Using the Switch as an FTP Client" on page 1-21. - USB Flash Drive-You can copy files to and from an Alcatel-Lucent certified USB flash drive connected to the CMM.
+The switch can also boot from the image files stored on the USB drive using the disaster recovery feature.
+For details see "Using the USB Flash Drive" on page 5-33. - Zmodem-You can load software directly through the serial port with any terminal emulator that supports the Zmodem protocol.
 Note that a Zmodem transfer of large files may take several minutes to complete.
-For details see "Using Zmodem" on page 1-25.
+For details see "Using Zmodem" on page 1-26.